Neutral Atom Qubits

 SDT’s Partnership with KRISS, Korea University and LG Electronics

-In December 2024, SDT formed a four-party partnership with KRISS (Korea Research Institute of Standards and Science), Korea University, and LG Electronics, aimed at advancing research and development and commercializing neutral atom quantum computing technology.
-This agreement will establish an industry-academia-research cooperation system, involving leading domestic experts, and accelerate the development of neutral atom-based quantum computing technology
+SDT has established a four-party partnership with KRISS (Korea Research Institute of Standards and Science), Korea University, and LG Electronics, aiming for research and development as well as commercialization of neutral atom quantum computer technology in December 2024.
+Through this agreement, a collaborative framework involving industry, academia, and research will be built, engaging the country's top experts, and the research and development of neutral atom-based quantum computer technology is expected to accelerate.

-Korea University and KRISS will focus on the development of neutral atom-based quantum processing units (QPUs), while LG Electronics will handle middleware development and technology integration.
-SDT will lead hardware development and provide cloud services, with a particular focus on formulating strategies for the commercialization of the quantum computing ecosystem.
-Additionally, this collaboration will serve as a critical foundation for strengthening South Korea's quantum technology competitiveness, through activities such as promoting research outcomes, establishing partnerships with global research institutions and companies, and cultivating specialized talent.
+Korea University and KRISS will be responsible for the research and development of neutral atom-based QPU (Quantum Processing Unit), while LG Electronics will handle middleware development and technology integration.
+SDT will be responsible for hardware development and providing cloud services, focusing on establishing strategies for the commercialization of the quantum computing ecosystem.
+In addition, this collaboration will serve as an important foundation for strengthening the competitiveness of domestic quantum technology, including publicity for research and development achievements, establishing partnership strategies with global research institutions and companies, and training professionals.

-Korea University and KRISS will focus on the development of neutral atom-based quantum processing units (QPUs), while LG Electronics will handle middleware development and technology integration.
-SDT will lead hardware development and provide cloud services, with a particular focus on formulating strategies for the commercialization of the quantum computing ecosystem.
-Additionally, this collaboration will serve as a critical foundation for strengthening South Korea's quantum technology competitiveness, through activities such as promoting research outcomes, establishing partnerships with global research institutions and companies, and cultivating specialized talent.
+Korea University and KRISS will be responsible for the research and development of neutral atom-based QPUs (Quantum Processing Units), while LG Electronics will handle middleware development and technology integration.
+SDT will focus on hardware development and providing cloud services, emphasizing strategy formulation for the commercialization of the quantum computing ecosystem.
+Additionally, this collaboration will serve as an important foundation for strengthening domestic quantum technology competitiveness, including publicizing research and development achievements, establishing partnership strategies with global research institutions and companies, and training specialized personnel.

 English